This is a guide to the history of the classic Honda FireBlade from the first CBR900RR FireBlade through to the current CBR1000RR Fireblade.

 - Torque: Claimed 88 Nm (65 lb-ft) @ 8,500rpm.
 Dynos showed a similar result of around 64 lb-ft at the rear wheel.

 - 16 inch front wheel: A change from most sports motorcycles, and a choice to save weight.
 Gave it twitchy steering, and was upgraded to a 17 inch on later bikes.

-- Speed holes
+- Speed holes in the upper and lower fairing.

 The first crazy idea Baba-san had was a 16-inch front wheel.
 In his words:

-“The CBR750RR had 17-inch front wheel, but with the 900 we saw we could have same height with 16-inch wheel and tyre and have better handling, quick turning but lighter weight.
+“The CBR750RR had 17-inch front wheel, but with the 900 we saw we could have the same height with 16-inch wheel and tyre and have better handling, quick turning but lighter weight.
 Always we want lighter weight!” – Tadao Baba

 The second unusual idea Baba-san had was the holes in the fairings.
 These also disappeared by 1996.
 They were apparently to allow air to pass through to allow the motorcycle to turn more easily.
 A dubious claim, but whatever.